k3po/k3po/SPEC.md

 For an upstream data transfer URL scheme other than `http` or `https`, the client MUST fail the emulated WebSocket connection.

+For an upstream data transfer URL scheme other than `https` when the original handshake URL uses `https`, the client MUST fail the emulated WebSocket connection.

 For an upstream data transfer URL host not matching the host of the original WebSocket URL, the client MUST fail the emulated WebSocket connection.

 For an upstream data transfer URL path not prefixed by the path of the original WebSocket URL, the client MUST fail the emulated
+WebSocket connection.

+For a downstream data transfer URL scheme other than `http` or `https`, the client MUST fail the emulated WebSocket connection.

+For a downstream data transfer URL scheme other than `https` when the original handshake URL uses `https`, the client MUST fail the emulated WebSocket connection.

+For a downstream data transfer URL host not matching the host of the original WebSocket URL, the client MUST fail the emulated
+WebSocket connection.

+For a downstream data transfer URL path not prefixed by the path of the original WebSocket URL, the client MUST fail the emulated
 WebSocket connection.

 ```